-Is there a deeper question than: “What do you desire?
-What do you itch for?”.
-While in-game, I often hear coaches say they do not have the faintest idea what they want.
-So, I always ask the question “What would you like?
-What would you enjoy?”.
-Well, it is so amazing!
-Crowds of coaches answer: “Well, we’d like to be lucky“.
+Is there a deeper question than: “What do you really want?”
+When it is their turn to play, I often hear coaches say they do not have the faintest idea what to do.
+So, I ask them: “What would you enjoy?”
+Well, interestingly enough, the answer that comes up most often is: “I’d like to be lucky.”

 You can’t learn from your luck.
 If you realize you made a mistake (and the outcome happens to be good), you should learn not to.
 If you realize you made the right call (even though the outcome was bad) you should learn to do it more.The Sage, top blood bowl coach

 Therefore, it is important to consider what we really want as a coach.
 Well, when we naively answer this question, we figure out that we desire complete control over our luck.
 For instance, to score touchdowns at will or to enjoy all-you-can-hit injuries.
 We seek the power to succeed on every roll of the dice.
 In short, we desire Nuffle-like omnipotence.